 - Mary Lenora "Nora" Disis, M.D. – associate dean for translational science

 - Nicole Gibran, M.D., F.A.C.S. – associate dean for research and graduate education

-- Daryl Potyk, M.D. – associate dean for Eastern Washington
+- Darryl Potyk, M.D. – associate dean for Eastern Washington

 - Michael Ryan, M.D. – associate dean for curriculum

 - Mary Fran Joseph, M.B.A. – associate dean for administration and finance